-Regional chamber president ‘optimistic’ about economy
+Regional Chamber president ‘optimistic’ about economy

-As president and CEO of the regional chamber of commerce, it’s Guy Coviello’s job to promote business in the Mahoning Valley.
+As president and CEO of the Regional Chamber, it’s Guy Coviello’s job to promote business in the Mahoning Valley.
 He’s “bullish” about the Valley’s future because of the number of companies expressing interest in locating here.

 “I think the data shows that’s there’s reason to be bullish and I don’t think I’m the only one saying that,” Coviello said.
 “The number of leads that we have been receiving has been escalating at just a mind-boggling pace.”

-In 2020, the chamber received 50 leads — one a mega project which has at least $1 billion of investment and 1,000 jobs.
+In 2020, the chamber received 50 leads — one a mega project that has at least $1 billion of investment and 1,000 jobs.

 In 2021, leads were up 20% with three mega projects.
 In 2022, leads were up another 20% with seven mega projects.
 Then last year — there were leads on around 20 mega projects.